joemoose/psiops/_Scratch Pad.md

 -
 ---

+## Tactical Supplies

+Tactical supplies are an abstract collection of mission-related standard-issue military gear such as rope, flashlights, multitools, and ammunition.
+You can restock supplies between missions back at base.

+Whenever you need a specific piece of gear during a mission, you declare what you need, and the game master determines if the item can be classified as standard tactical supplies; if the GM approves, you mark off one Supply and gain the use of the item.

+Supplies mean you don’t have to decide beforehand all the sundry gear your character needs to pack before embarking on their mission.

+Examples of gear classified as standard Tactical Supplies:

+- ammunition
+- bandages
+- gun-mounted flashlight
+- food and water
+- sleeping bag
+- night-vision goggles
+- paracord
+- walkie-talkie
+- wire cutters
+- zip-ties

+Examples of gear NOT classified as standard Tactical Supplies:

+- aerial drones
+- explosives
+- firearms
+- heavy weapons
+- satellite transceivers
+- vehicles

+---

 ## Inventory

 Characters have 10 inventory slots: a backpack with six slots and four slots for their body (such as carried weapons, chest, legs, feet, head, etc.)